Spain: Catalan separatist Puigdemont returns, faces arrest – DW – 08/08/2024

 "It will never be a crime to hold a referendum."

-The 61-year-old has dedicated his career to the goal of independence, but his generally uncompromising approach has caused conflict with Spain's central government and other separatist parties.
+The 61-year-old has dedicated his career to Catalan independence, but his party's largely uncompromising approach has caused conflict with Spain's central government and other separatist parties.

 He led Catalonia's regional government in 2017 when it proceeded with an independence referendum despite a court ban.
 This was followed by a short-lived declaration of independence.

-Puigdemont, who traveled from Belgium, faces charges of embezzlement for his part in the attempt to separate Catalonia from the rest of Spain.
+Puigdemont, who fled to Belgium after a Spanish police crackdown, faces charges of embezzlement for his part in the attempt to separate Catalonia from the rest of Spain.

 The Catalan government says about 2.3 million people, some 43% of eligible voters, took part in the referendum and that just over 92% voted to break away from Spain.